John Walsh Centre for Rehabilitation Research

 The Centre is connected with the research community, partners with government bodies, patient advocacy groups and non-governmental organisations to ensure effective transfer of research outcomes into health policies and aims to improve clinical care for people with injury-related disability and translate research outcomes into clinical practice.

-• research that is embedded in the service system
+• Service integration: Ensuring research is embedded within NSW’s service systems

-• an international reputation as leaders in rehabilitation research
+• Global leadership: Maintaining an international reputation in rehabilitation research

-• provision of a Centre for leadership in rehabilitation research.
+• Centre of excellence: Providing a focal point for leadership in rehabilitation research

-The JWCRR is the only research centre in NSW which focuses on injuries due to motor vehicle accidents.
-Its expertise in brain injury, spinal cord injury and rehabilitation psychology is of particular value to icare.
+• The JWCRR is the sole NSW centre specialising in research on injuries from motor vehicle accidents, with expertise in brain and spinal cord injuries, and rehabilitation psychology

 Interested to learn more?